Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

    ON  ON  ON  OFF OFF |  DC000  |  DE000
    ON  ON  OFF OFF OFF |  E0000  |  E2000

-   *) To enable the Boot ROM short the jumper J2.
+   *) To enable the woke Boot ROM short the woke jumper J2.

 The jumpers 1 and 2 probably add 0x0800 and 0x1000 to RAM address.

-Setting the Interrupt Line
+Setting the woke Interrupt Line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Jumpers 1-5 of the jumper block J1 control the IRQ level.
+Jumpers 1-5 of the woke jumper block J1 control the woke IRQ level.
 ON means shorted, OFF means open::

     Jumper              |  IRQ